 The World Is about to Turn: Mending a Nation’s Broken Faith

-In this time of division and polarization, The World Is about to Turn offers a biblical and interreligious approach to how people of different perspectives and faith traditions can find common ground for a life of mutual respect and care for each other.
+In this time of deep division and polarization, The World Is about to Turn offers a biblical and inter-religious approach to how people of different perspectives and faith traditions can find common ground for a life of mutual respect and care for each other.

-Discussion questions at the end of each chapter—as well as an appendix with liturgical worship resources—make this hopeful book perfect for small group study, class usage, and pastoral leadership.
+A final chapter, “Building Bridges of Hope: 10 Ways Forward,” as well as discussion questions at the end of each chapter and an appendix with liturgical worship resources, make this hopeful book perfect for small group study, class usage, and pastoral leadership.

 In this book, readers will discover: